Scottish Mortgage Investment Trust plc (SMT.L) — Company Research

 9. Leadership and Ownership

-Per Scottish Mortgage's investor disclosures: Scottish Mortgage is managed by Baillie Gifford & Co Limited under an investment-management agreement.
-Lead managers are Tom Slater (lead) and Lawrence Burns (deputy) of Baillie Gifford's Long Term Global Growth team.
-The Board of Directors of Scottish Mortgage Investment Trust plc (the listed company) provides governance, with the Chair and Senior Independent Director appointed by the Board; specific 2026 Board composition is not separately extracted in this report's source data.
+Per Scottish Mortgage's investor disclosures: the trust is managed by Baillie Gifford & Co under an investment-management agreement.
+The lead manager is Tom Slater and the deputy is Lawrence Burns, of Baillie Gifford's Long Term Global Growth team.
+The Board of Scottish Mortgage Investment Trust plc provides governance; specific 2026 Board composition is not disclosed in this report's source data.

-Top institutional shareholders reported by yfinance (pulled 2026-05-26) — note these are small ETF / fund positions only:
+Top institutional shareholders reported by yfinance (pulled 2026-05-26) — these are small ETF / index-fund positions only:

 10. Risks and Challenges

-- Single-position concentration on SpaceX (Concentration): Per the H1 FY2026 commentary: SpaceX represents approximately 19% of NAV — any future revaluation step-down would directly impair Scottish Mortgage NAV.
+- Single-position concentration on SpaceX (Concentration): Per the FY2026 annual results (year ended 31 March 2026): SpaceX represented over 19% of total assets at year-end — a downward revaluation of this single unquoted holding would directly impair NAV.

-- Discount / premium to NAV volatility (Market & Demand): Per Scottish Mortgage's discount/premium history: the trust traded at a substantial discount to NAV through 2022–2024; a return to discount would compound any underlying NAV drawdown for shareholders.
+- Discount / premium to NAV volatility (Market & Demand): Per the FY2026 annual results and contemporaneous coverage: the trust stood at roughly a 9.5% discount to NAV at 31 March 2026 before moving to a premium (coverage cited ~8%); a return to a discount would compound any underlying NAV drawdown for shareholders.

-- Structural gearing amplifies downside (Financial): Per Scottish Mortgage's gearing disclosures: long-term debenture / private-placement debt enhances returns on the upside but amplifies losses on the downside; typical gearing in the high single-digit to mid-teens percent of net assets.
+- Structural gearing amplifies downside (Financial): Per the FY2026 annual results: gearing was 11% of net assets — debt enhances returns on the upside but amplifies losses on the downside.

-- Key-person / manager risk (Concentration): Per Scottish Mortgage's manager disclosures: lead manager Tom Slater and deputy Lawrence Burns drive portfolio construction; departure or strategy drift would materially affect the equity story.
+- Manager / key-person risk (Operational): Per Scottish Mortgage's disclosures: lead manager Tom Slater and deputy Lawrence Burns drive portfolio construction; departure or strategy drift would be material to the equity story.

-- Cybersecurity at Baillie Gifford and the trust's administration (Cyber & Physical): Standard operational-risk consideration for an investment trust — cyber incidents at the manager could disrupt trading and shareholder services.
+- Cybersecurity at the manager and administration (Cyber & Physical): Standard operational consideration for an investment trust — cyber incidents at Baillie Gifford or the trust's administrators could disrupt trading and shareholder services.
+Specific incident disclosure is not in this report's source data.

 11. Recent Developments